In 2021, tuition for full-time students at Davis College was $15,750 a year.

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of Davis College undergrads use financial aid to to cover the cost of tuition.
-In 2022, 178 of the 79 undergrads enrolled received financial aid.
+The majority of Davis College undergrads use financial aid to help pay for school.
+In 2023, 178 of the 79 undergrads enrolled received financial aid.
 Davis College meets 74% of the demonstrated financial need for undergraduates.

 The average financial aid package for a full-time, first-year student is around $9,924 a year.
 Davis College graduates who have student loans graduate with an average of $9,381 of student loan debt.